bp-santos/sensor-lab-net/README.md

 - The MainNode.cpp gets the wifi and mqtt credentials from the MainNode_config.h
     - Changed the MainNode constructor and main_node.ino
 - script.py simplified
-- First version of the Lab 3 controller code
+- First version of the Lab 3 controller code (at home)

+29/05/2024
+- First version of the Lab 3 access code (at home)